thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 1.4.
 Now we need to decide what to call our new game.
 Let's make a clone of the classic arcade game Defender, in which the player controls a spaceship tasked with protecting the population of a planet from alien abduction.
 Rename the Stub directory to "DefenderClone".

 1.5.
-From within the newly renamed DefenderClone directory, run the following command to run a script that converts the directory into Git repository and add the framework as a submodule:
+From within the newly renamed DefenderClone directory, run the following command to run a script that converts the directory into Git repository and add the framework as a submodule (or, if running on a Windows machine, run the .bat equivalent):

-	./Setup-Git-Init_Repo_and_Add_Framework_Submodule.sh
+	./Setup-Git-Init\_Repo\_and\_Add\_Framework\_Submodule.sh

 1.6.
+Delete the file "./Setup-Git-Init\_Repo\_and\_Add\_Framework\_Submodule.sh" and its .bat equivalent, as they will no longer be needed.

+1.7.
 In the DefenderClone directory, open the Source directory.

-1.7.
+1.8.
 Delete the files "GameStub-RunsInPlace.html" and "./Setup-Git-Init_Repo_and_Add_Framework_Submodule.sh", as they will no longer be needed.
-Also delete all the existing ".js" files, since we'll be renaming one of the corresponding ".ts" files and we don't want the .js file with the old name hanging around forever.
+Also, delete all the existing ".js" files in the directory, since we'll be renaming one of the corresponding ".ts" files and if we don't delete it, the .js file with the old name will just hang around forever.

-1.8.
+1.9.
 In the Source directory, rename the file "GameStub.html" to "DefenderClone.html".

-1.9.
+1.10.
 Still in the Source directory, open the file "Game.ts" in a text editor, locate the call to Universe.create(), change the first argument from "GameStub" to "DefenderClone", and save.
 This string will be used to name any saved game files.

-1.10.
+1.11.
 Most of the gameplay in classic arcade games take place on "levels", so let's rename the PlaceStub class accordingly.
 Still in the Source directory, rename the file "PlaceStub.ts" to "PlaceLevel.ts".

-1.11.
-Open the newly renamed file PlaceLevel.ts in a text editor, replace all instances of the text "Stub" with "Level", and save.
+1.12.
+Open the newly renamed file PlaceLevel.ts in a text editor, replace all instances of the text "Stub" with "Level" (there are four of them), and save.
 When you're done, it should look like this:

 	class PlaceLevel extends Place
 	{